vrikodar/P4ck3t/P4ck3t.md

  - Allows for load balancing across equal paths (4 is default)
  - Does not take bandwidth load or other metrics into account when determining the best path

+*Below is a sample network in which we will configure RIP*